-We work with farmers and farm families that produce grain on 2,000 acres, all the way up to 20,000 acres.We are working with farmers in North Dakota, South Dakota, Minnesota and Iowa.
-Each and every Grain Marketing Specialist at Swenson Investments and Commodities had prior grain marketing experience before coming to work with us.
-They liked our honest approach in working with farmers and our low pressure process of sharing what we do.
+We work with farmers and farm families that produce grain on 2,000 acres, all the way up to 20,000 acres.
+Our Grain Marketing Specialists at Swenson Commodities have years of grain marketing experience and have an honest approach when working with farmers and a low pressure process of sharing what we do.

 Swenson doesn’t have a cookie-cutter Grain Marketing Plan.
 Each farming operation is unique.
 Some rent land while others own land.
 The break-even grain prices vary from field to field because it depends on what is paid for the land or what the land is rented for.
 Input costs from farm to farm vary dramatically when you start scrutinizing machinery costs, seed, fertilizer, and chemical input.